MTV’s New Series ‘Ghosted’ Criticized For Promoting Stalking

 During the final moments of the episode, both men finally came face-to-face and the ghoster revealed the real reason he decided to disappear.
 The man said he could tell his bisexual buddy had romantic feelings for him and he simply wasn’t ready to admit to himself that he was also attracted to men.
 In an attempt to escape his own desires, he relocated to a new city with his then-fiancé.

-By the end of the episdoe, the two men decided to rebuild their friendship.
+By the end of the episode, the two men decided to rebuild their friendship.